-The physical boundary will be the physical compressor and gate stations themselves.
-Only methane emissions from unintentional leaks of equipment (e.g. valves) in these stations are included.
+The physical boundary will be the physical compressor, gate stations, and other surface facilities in gas distribution systems including pressure regulation stations.
+Only methane emissions from unintentional leaks of equipment (e.g. valves) in these facilities are included.
 Emissions from the regular operation of the engines or other equipment (e.g. combustion or flaring) are not included in the project boundary.